ronyodil/zabbix-templates/zabbix-e2guardian/README.md

-# Zabbix 3.4 - E2Guardian 4.1.x Template
+# Zabbix 3.4 - E2Guardian 4.1.x & 5.0.x Template
+This is a fork from [Xenadmin](https://github.com/xenadmin/zabbix-templates)

 ## Introduction
 This is my approach for a performance monitoring Template of the content filtering proxy [E2guardian](http://e2guardian.org/).

 This template was created on and for Zabbix 3.4 and E2Guardian 4.1.x on Debian 9 Stretch.
 There is no obvoious reason I'm aware of, that would prevent this from working with other Zabbix 3.x releases or other Linux Distributions.

+It's tested working on Ubuntu 16.04 with E2guardian 5.0.2 as well.

 ## Installation